alayil/Getting-And_Cleaning_Data/README.md

 * The data will be found in the directory "./UCIHARDataset/".
 * The required packages "plyr" and "reshape2" are already installed.

-### Use
-To use the script at the prompt, call source("./run_analysis.R"), then run_analysis().
-Output of the script is written to a data frame as the resulting table is too large.

 ### Functionality
 * The script imports the test and training datasets (X_test.txt and X_train.txt) from the UCI HAR data